chrisgrieser/pdf-annotation-extractor/README.md

 > You can achieve such a filename pattern with automatic renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules) or the [AutoFile feature of BibDesk](https://bibdesk.sourceforge.io/manual/BibDeskHelp_77.html#SEC140).

 ### Basics
-Use the hotkey to trigger the Annotation Extraction on the PDF file currently selected in Finder.
+Open a PDF file with the Annotation Extractor via the "Open With" menu.
+That's it.

 __Annotation Types extracted__
 - Highlight ➡️ bullet point, quoting text and prepending the comment